magento/knowledge-base/src/troubleshooting/general/emails-not-being-sent-sendgrid-credits-exceeded.md

 title: Emails not sent when SendGrid credits exceeded on Adobe Commerce
 labels: troubleshooting,SendGrid,email,Adobe Commerce,cloud infrastructure,Pro,Starter
 ---
-This article provides a solution for when your emails are not being sent due to your SendGrid credits having been exceeded.
+This article provides a solution when your emails are not being sent because you have exceeded your SendGrid credits limit.
 ## Affected products and versions

 * Adobe Commerce for Cloud, 2.3.0-2.3.7-p1, 2.4.0-2.4.3